KitKatKernel/Homework-4/README.md

 This week's project is a Blog website designed to display and interact with blog posts.

-- **Why Did I Make This?**: o practice and enhance my skills in HTML, CSS, and JavaScript by creating a dynamic and responsive blog application.
+- **Why Did I Make This?**: To practice and enhance my skills in HTML, CSS, and JavaScript by creating a dynamic and responsive blog application.
 This project was inspired by the "Revelations" blogs from the SEGA franchise "Like a Dragon," with the dark mode palette drawing inspiration from the signature colors of the series' main character, Kazuma Kiryu.
 - **What's in It?**: The application includes a main page and a blog page.
 Users can navigate between these pages, toggle between light and dark modes, and interact by submitting blog posts.
 The footer links to my portfolio page from Homework-2, and the back button takes you back to the main page to submit another blog entry.
 - **What Did I Learn?**: This project helped me understand the integration of HTML and JavaScript to create a cohesive user experience.
 I learned about DOM manipulation and the importance of maintaining consistent styling across different pages (Although I feel like I could've improved the stylizing on the blog page to better match the index page).
 I also gained more experience in organizing styles and scripts efficiently.